SeigneurLefou/Marvin-the-Paranoid-Assistant/README.md

 ## User Contributions

-If you have ideas for useful commands or features, feel free to open an issue to present your suggestion!
+If you have ideas for useful commands or features, feel free to open an issue to present your suggestion !
+If the idea you suggest is not universal, give it as an add-on.

 ## Basic Roadmap

 - [ ] Add basic printable commands like `bbl`, `albbl`, ou `show`
 - [ ] Add download script with export in PATH
 - [ ] Add `emot` command

+## Command Roadmap

+- [ ] Add `shutdown` command
+- [ ] Add `reboot` command
+- [ ] Add `timer` command
+- [ ] Add `date` commande with flag for syntaxe
+- [ ] Add basic universal commands (based on user ideas)

 ## Macro Command Roadmap